McNerdius/TailBlazor/readme.md

 # Clone / Build / Debug notes

 - The first time launching the project in VS Code, it will [complain](Assets/no_tracker.png) about the `start tailwind jit/watch` Task having "no [problem matcher](https://code.visualstudio.com/Docs/editor/tasks#_processing-task-output-with-problem-matchers)".
 This isn't an error so much as an omission - the Tasks "just work" and cooking up [whatever regex](https://code.visualstudio.com/docs/editor/tasks#_defining-a-problem-matcher) it's after isn't on my to-do list.
-(PR welcome tho.)
+(PR welcome, see [issue #49](https://github.com/McNerdius/TailBlazor/issues/49). )
 - When F5'ing one of the "WASM & API" configs, VS Code due to them building in parallel - one or the other build may fail.
 Doing a single full solution build followed by running the projects sans-build is not an option: `func start --no-build` fails for reasons i haven't figured out, and `dotnet watch run --no-build` would render `watch` useless. (`--no-first-build` would be nice...)
 That's why the "FunctionsAPI: Watch/Debug" and "WASM ONLY: Watch/Debug" configs exist - normally you wouldn't run just one or the other.
 Kill the errored task terminals and use one of those.
 - Take a look at the note about "rude edits" prompts [here](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-5/#net-hot-reload-updates-for-dotnet-watch)